-• make sure all issues for this milestone are closed or moved to the next milestone
+• Make sure all issues for this milestone are closed or moved to the next milestone.

-- · check if there are any pending fixes for security issues - find and fix any low hanging fruit left on the issue tracker - check that Travis CI is happy - update CHANGES.rst, based on git log \$PREVIOUS_RELEASE.. - check version number of upcoming release in CHANGES.rst - verify that MANIFEST.in and setup.py are complete - python setup.py build_usage; python setup.py build_man and commit (be sure to build with Python 3.4 or 3.5 as Python 3.6 added more guaranteed hashing algorithms141) - tag the release:
+- Check if there are any pending fixes for security issues. - Find and fix any low hanging fruit left on the issue tracker. - Check that Travis CI is happy. - Update CHANGES.rst, based on git log \$PREVIOUS_RELEASE... - Check version number of upcoming release in CHANGES.rst. - Render CHANGES.rst via make html and check for markup errors. - Verify that MANIFEST.in and setup.py are complete. - python setup.py build_usage; python setup.py build_man and commit (be sure to build with Python 3.4 or 3.5 as Python 3.6 added more guaranteed hashing algorithms 153). - Tag the release: